Iconic debuts: Carlos Vela’s sensational hat-trick on his first Arsenal start

 After a couple of run-outs as a substitute in the league and Europe, during which we got a glimpse of Vela’s boyish good looks and deceptively voluminous hair, the League Cup third-round clash with Sheffield United was earmarked for his full debut.

 The entire line-up that evening was pretty much as youthful as you could get.
-Two 18-year-olds, Gavin Hoyte and Kieran Gibbs, started in the full-back positions, and all four midfielders were in their teens – including Jack Wilshere, making his first Gunners start at just 16 years of age, making for the youngest ever XI in the club’s history.
+Two 18-year-olds, Gavin Hoyte and Kieran Gibbs, started in the full-back positions, and all four midfielders were in their teens – including Jack Wilshere, earning his first Gunners start at just 16 years of age, making for the youngest ever XI in the club’s history.

 • • • •